autoloadnextpost/auto-load-next-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Increase your pageviews on your site as readers continue reading your posts scrolling down the page.
+Increase the pageviews on your site as readers continue reading your posts scrolling down the page.

 == Description ==

 You have great content.
 That's great but you shouldn't have to work twice as hard to get the pageviews you want.
 While Auto Load Next Post is not the only infinite scrolling plugin out there it is the first that is designed to work and match the theme you are using and track the content that is viewed and not the excerpts in your post archives like other plugins out there.
-All of your posts content.
+All of your posts content!

-**Auto Load Next Post templating experience is the best in class - by a long shot.**
+**Auto Load Next Post templating experience is the best in class - _by a long shot_.**

 Don't take my word for it.
 [Read what Rich Tabor](https://wordpress.org/support/topic/best-in-class-35/) "Author of [ThemeBeans](https://themebeans.com/?utm_source=wp-plugin-repo&utm_medium=link)" had to say in his review.